 -

 Use Range for Quick Checks: The range is excellent for quick, initial assessments.
 If you are monitoring a process and need a fast way to detect changes in variability, the range is ideal.
-For example, in a hospital, nurses might track the range of patients' blood pressure readings to quickly identify any unusual fluctuations.
+As an example, in a hospital, nurses might track the range of patients' blood pressure readings to quickly identify any unusual fluctuations.

 -